 Steamboat Ski Area:

 Covering nearly 3000 skiable acres on its own mountain range, the Steamboat Ski Area is a diverse resort that offers opportunities for all levels of skiers and riders.
 Families will love the Sunshine Peak area where tame greens and fun blues meander across a mountain and meet at the bottom of one lift so everyone can have fun on their own slopes but still ride up to the top together.
 Experts will love exploring the hike-to terrain at the top of Storm Peak featuring The Chutes and Christmas Tree bowl.
 Tree lovers will bask in the glory that is Closets or Shadows on an excellent powder day.
-Beginners can get their legs under them at the base by the preview lift or test out the 3 mile long green run known as Why Not.
+Beginners can get their legs under them at the Greenhorn Ranch area accessed by the Wild Blue Gondola or test out the 3 mile long green run known as Why Not.
 The Ski School offers lessons for all ages and ability levels both group and individual.

 Howelsen Hill is located in downtown Steamboat and is the oldest continuously run ski area in the nation.
 Owned and operated by the city of Steamboat, its the training ground for the Winter Sports Club which has brought up many Olympians over the years.
 Its a small and affordable ski area with a great history and beautiful views.
 You never know, you may have the privilege of skiing or sipping a hot chocolate with a future Olympian or glimpse a former athlete training the next generation.